ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/HolybroF4_PMU/README.md

 ## Status LED

-- Flashing quickly continuously: MCU is in the bootloader stage, waiting for firmware to be flash
+- Flashing quickly continuously: MCU is in the bootloader stage, waiting for firmware to be flashed
 - Flashing quickly for 3 seconds, and then on for 1 second: Waiting for CAN connection
 - Flashing slowly (one-second intervals): CAN is successfully connected

 ## Mechanical Spec

-- Size: 45mm¡Á41mm¡Á26mm (Not Include Cable)
+- Size: 45mm¡Á41mm¡Á26mm (not include cable)
-- Weight: 185g (Include Cable)
+- Weight: 185g (include cable)

 ## Loading Firmware

-You can upgraded the *.bin firmware files using the dronecan GUI tool. *.apj files can also be upgraded using mossionplanner ground station.
+You can upgrade the *.bin firmware files using the DroneCan GUI tool. *.apj files can also be upgraded using mossionplanner ground station.